mbensmida/sphinx-poc/docs/Configuration.rst

 Logs
 =====

-The logs of PRODUCT are controlled by the `Java Logging API <http://docs.oracle.com/javase/7/docs/technotes/guides/logging/index.html>`__.
+The logs of eXo Platform are controlled by the `Java Logging API <http://docs.oracle.com/javase/7/docs/technotes/guides/logging/index.html>`__.

 By default, the logs are configured to: